Resources & references

 University of Alabama (UAB) - News

-Emotional and physical healing can come from a single song that masks the pain, according to a burn a patient at the Birmingham Hospital (Alabama, USA).
+Emotional and physical healing can come from a single song that masks the pain, according to a burn a patient at the Birmingham Hospital.
 They never knew the power that music would play in healing during such a traumatic time of their life.
+This article includes a video (2:15).

 Burn patient finds healing in music therapy (video)